nsat/oort-agent/documentation/spire-linux-agent/example.md

     apiClient_free(client);
 ```

-In this example we will be initializing the SDK object to communicate with the Agent
+In this example we will be initializing the SDK object to communicate with the Spire Linux Agent.